Foods That Start With S (updated 2023)

 They are often eaten on their own, with cream or milk on the side, or covered in chocolate.

-They can also be added in salads and paired with vinaigrette, used in cakes and ice cream, in jams and marmalades, and even in milkshakes and slushies.
+They can also be added to salads and paired with vinaigrette, used in cakes and ice cream, in jams and marmalades, and even in milkshakes and slushies.

 Fans of Japanese food know this dish well.